WELCOME TO DUBIA

 On Dubia, the balance has long since tipped.
 In the north, the sea advanced up to 300 km inland; the equatorial rains have more than kept pace, penetrating deep inland, greening all Northern Australia.
 The central mountains catch the last shreds, storing the rains in canyon-lakes.
 Seasonal streams run from Alice to the sea, winding through rusty savanna and grassland.

-Southwest of the mountains is a modest patch of true desert, but the west coast, while dry in places, at least has unbroken ground-cover now, all the way from Darwin to Perth.
+Southwest of the mountains is a modest patch of true desert, but the west coast, while still quite dry in places, at least has unbroken ground-cover now, all the way from Darwin to Perth.

 The eastern deserts are utterly transformed: the swollen Gulf of Carpenteria and the new inland seas of the south nearly split Australia in two.
 The Eyre Sea and its eastern twin, the Darling Gulf, create a mini-Mediterranean full of coral reefs.
 The Flinders Peninsula between them rivals Greece in size and climate, wooded near the sea, brushy further inland.
 Most streams are seasonal, but the rains never fail now--storms can come from three coasts, north south and east, as in America's heartland.